danielefongo/yson/README.md

 end
 ```

-### Parse response
+#### Parse response

 `Yson.Parser.parse/3` accepts a Yson resolvers tree and the payload (map with atom keys).
-A usage can be the following:
+It can be used as follows:

 ```elixir
 iex> payload = %{email: "a@b.c", user: %{companyName: "legal name"}}
 iex> recase = :snake